osm-search/Nominatim/docs/library/Getting-Started.md

     be some smaller adjustments to the public interface until the next version.

     The library also misses a proper installation routine, so some manipulation of the PYTHONPATH is required.
-Use is only recommended for advanced Python programmers at the moment.
+At the moment, use is only recommended for developers wit some experience in Python.

 ## Installation